danielcarter/danielcarter.github.io/_courses/web_design_publishing/mc_4315_web_design_publishing.md

 ### Getting Help

-Many resources are available to you online, and we'll talk in class about how to find good resources.
+Many resources are available to you online.
 Additional assistance is available during designated times in the Media Innovation Lab.
 You can also come to my office hours or email me.

-If you have questions that might be of interest to everyone or want to discuss anything related to class, post them to the #questions channel on  [Slack](https://mc4315summer2018.slack.com).
+If you have questions that might be of interest to everyone or want to discuss anything related to class, post them to  [Slack](https://mc4315summer2018.slack.com).

 ### Evaluation